TriumphLLC/3DSlides/README.rst

 There are some simple templates in this freeware project for powerfull 3D web applications development such as:

-* FILM for 3D demontration of fairy tails
+* FILM for 3D demonstration of fairy tails
-* BOOK for histories and magazines
+* BOOK for stories and magazines
 * SLIDES for business presentations
 * SITE for 3D web sites